OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 compute.

-Next, we need to modify the model that we defined in `SellarDerivatives` to break the connection and use the `StateConnection`.
+Next, we need to modify the model that we defined in `SellarDerivatives` to break the connection and use the `StateConnection` component.

 .. testcode:: Disciplines